ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 ###Specification:
-- Create a class for a Building that will have these attributes (address, ,style, has_doorman, is_walkup, mum_floors, apartments)
+- Create a class for a Building that will have these attributes (address,style, number of floors and apartments)
-- Create a class for an Apartment that will have these attributes (address, style, has_doorman, is_walkup, num_floors, apartments)
+- Create a class for an Apartment that will have these attributes (number, square feet, number of bedrooms and renters)
-- Create a class for a Person that will have these attributes (name, age, gender, apartment)
+- Create a class for a Person that will have these attributes (name, age, gender and apartment)
-- Create one or more buildings, *Building instances*, by asking the user for the building's style, address and floor.
+- Create one or more buildings, *Building instances*, and ask the user for it's attributes
-- In each of these buildings add apartments by asking the user for an apartment's square feet and number of bedrooms.
+- In each of these buildings add apartments by asking the user for an apartment's attributes.
-- In each of these apartments add people/renters by asking the user for a person's name, age and gender.
+- In each of these apartments add people/renters by asking the user for the renter/person's attributes and what apartment they rent.
 - For each building calculate the average age of people living in this building and print this value out.
 - For each apartment calculate the density people per square foot  of the people living